 Be sure to check hours before you go – admission is often limited, but you’ll definitely find a slot if you start searching early enough.
 Then lace up your skates and hit the ice for an hour or so.

 It’s a great way to burn off excess energy – and burn calories!
 Much more fun than a gym workout.

-Since you are in Carmel, after you are done skating, head over to the Carmel Chocolate Cafe for a decadent hot chocolate.
+Since you are in Carmel after you are done skating, head over to Just Love Coffee Cafe for a decadent hot chocolate or rich Americano to warm you up.
 What a scrumptious treat after a fun but tiring time skating!

 Whether you’re a local resident or a visitor to the Indianapolis area, there’s no shortage of exciting and enjoyable family experiences to be had.
 From outdoor adventures at the 100-acre Woods to cozy indoor activities at local coffee shops, these options offer something for everyone, creating lasting memories and quality bonding time.

 💥 Do you want MORE ideas for Fun Family Experiences?
 No matter where you live?
 Get your FREE copy of 5 Fun Family Experiences!